Ethics Resources for Suppliers

 Live Webinar Series

-You can also participate in just one or all four of our live webinars.
-During these sessions, Lockheed Martin Ethics Officers will walk you through setup and implementation of each element of an ethics program, presenting small business case studies where applicable and citing useful free resources.
+During our live webinars, Lockheed Martin Ethics staff walk participants through setup and implementation of each element of an effective ethics program, presenting small business case studies where applicable and citing useful free resources.
+Tune into one webinar or all five.

 There is a wealth of information available online that could help you develop an effective ethics program.
 Below are just some of the resources that may be useful to you.
 This is by no means an exhaustive list of all the publications, research, events or other tools available.